Comments Due Monday, November 4th.

 On Friday, September 20, 2019 Pike-San Isabel National Forest officially released the Draft Environmental Impact Statement (DEIS) for Public Motor Vehicle Use across the National Forests in Central Colorado.
 This started a 45-day comment period giving the public a chance to influence the future of these important public lands.

 The documents are available on the Pike & San Isabel National Forests Motorized Travel Management (MVUM) Analysis website (select the Analysis Tab to find the DEIS).
 Comments must be submitted by Monday, November 4, 2019.
-Written comments must be submitted in person, through the online comment portal, or mailed to John Dow, PSICC Forest Planner, Travel Management, 2840 Kachina Drive, Pueblo, CO, 81008.
+Written comments must be submitted in person, through the online comment portal, or mailed to Diana Trujillo, PSICC Forest and Grassland Supervisor, Travel Management, 2840 Kachina Drive, Pueblo, CO, 81008.

 Rocky Mountain Wild is joining a coalition of conservation organizations including Colorado Mountain Club, Conservation Colorado, Quiet Use Coalition, Wild Connections, and The Wilderness Society to review these documents, educate the public, and provide input to the National Forest.

 Learn more by reading this One-Page Fact Sheet and see more information below.

 Route Specific Comments

 It is important to include comments about specific routes and in your own words.
 Consider including comments about areas you are familiar with.
 See Rocky Mountain Wild Guide to Writing Comments that Stick for more information.